Bioconductor/bioconductor.org/content/help/newsletters/2015_January.md

 ### Publications

+A number of core and community members have been working on a "perspective" article that provides a project overview for potential users and developers.
-This past year a number of `Bioconductor` core and community members contributed to the manuscript, "Orchestrating high-throughput genomic analysis with `Bioconductor`", scheduled to appear in Nature Methods early 2015.
-The article provides an overview of the project for potential users and developers highlighting reproducibility and flexibility in current applications.
+Focus is on reproducibility, interoperability and data access.
+The collective work, "Orchestrating high-throughput genomic analysis with `Bioconductor`", is scheduled to appear in Nature Methods in early 2015.

-Other recent project-level (vs package-level) publications are Scalable Genomics with `R` and `Bioconductor` by Michael Lawrence and Martin, and a review of `R` and `Bioconductor` as applied to genomics, oceanography and ecology in by Sylvia Tippman.
-Links to all articles are available on the [publications page](http://www.bioconductor.org/help/publications/).
+Other recent project-level (vs package-level) publications are "Scalable Genomics with `R` and `Bioconductor`" by Michael Lawrence and Martin Morgan which reviews strategies for processing, summarizing and visualizing large genomic data.
+"Programming tools: Adventures with R" by Sylvia Tippman highlights `R` / `Bioconductor` as the analysis tool of choice in genomics, oceanography and ecology applications.

+Links to the articles are available on the [publications page](http://www.bioconductor.org/help/publications/).

 A PubMed query for title or PubMed ID returned 22838 citation references for software packages with CITATION files.
 For packages with no CITATION, a PubMed title search returned 1281 references.
 Full text citations of `Bioconductor` are available on the web site from [PubMed](http://www.ncbi.nlm.nih.gov/pubmed/?term=bioconductor&sort=ePubDate), [PubMedCentral](http://www.ncbi.nlm.nih.gov/pmc/?term=bioconductor&sort=ePubDate)and [Google Scholar](http://scholar.google.com/scholar?q=bioconductor&btnG=Search).